These FAQs cover off questions we get regarding water restriction levels.

 Why are there restrictions when we’ve had so much rain during winter?

-In addition there are a number of reasons why garden watering restrictions are in place.
+There are a number of reasons why outdoor water restrictions are in place.

 - Demand for water during daylight saving months increases, as people use more water outdoors in their gardens.
 The warmer, dryer conditions also means that river levels drop and supply from rivers goes down.

 - There are a limited number of reservoirs in the metropolitan Wellington region (and we have two storage lakes at Te Marua), and once these are full it doesn't matter how much it rains during winter they cannot collect any more water.
 This stored water needs to last the whole summer.

 - There may be necessary repair or upgrade work being done to some of our treatment plants to make sure we are able to supply safe drinking-water that can also impact on supply availability.
-Garden watering restrictions start during daylight saving months to help conserve water in preparation for the peak of Summer, when we normally need to use water from the storage lakes (typically late Jan/Feb/March, and into April).
+Outdoor water restrictions are in place across Wellington during daylight saving months to help conserve water in preparation for the peak of Summer, when we normally need to use water from the storage lakes (typically late Jan/Feb/March, and into April).

 Can the kids still play in the sprinkler?

-Technically yes, between 6-8am and 7-9pm (in metropolitan Wellington) on the odd/even day of the month, depending on your house number.
+At Water Restriction Level 1, kids can play in the sprinkler between 6-8am and 7-9pm (in metropolitan Wellington) on the odd/even day of the month, depending on your house number.
 We recommend you visit one of our regions fantastic local pools, beaches or swimming spots instead.
-Or alternatively, consider playing with other water toys, as they do not use as much water.
+Or alternatively, consider playing with other water toys that do not use as much water.
+At level 2 and above, sprinklers are banned.

 Can I still fill my pool?

-Yes, you can fill it with an unattended watering system or hose between 6-8am and 7-9pm (in metropolitan Wellington), on the odd/even day of the month, depending on your house number.
+At Water Restriction Level 1 you can fill your pool with an unattended watering system or hose between 6-8am and 7-9pm (in metropolitan Wellington), on the odd/even day of the month, depending on your house number.
 You could also use some of the fantastic outdoor facilities that some of the public pools have as an alternative.

 Councils may have summer deals or extended opening hours for their pools during summer months.
 Check your local council's website for pool opening hours and deals.